codeaffen/codeaffen.org/_posts/2023-08-12-manage_localvolumeset.md

 ## Fixing LocalVolumeSet

-If you want to decrease the amount of used disks you have to be careful and needs to got through different steps to achieve it.
+If you want to decrease the amount of used disks you have to be careful and need to go through different steps to achieve it.
 We will show two situations with a detailed step-by-step guides to solve it.

 ### missing maxDeviceCount

 A LocalVolumeSet will allocate all available disks if you don´t configure the `maxDeviceCount` parameter in your resource definition.

 {: .box-warning}
-**Warning:** If you add or decrease the `maxDeviceCount` parameter there wil no disks removed from the LocalVolumeSet.
+**Warning:** If you add or decrease the `maxDeviceCount` parameter there will be no disks removed from the LocalVolumeSet.
 You need to do some extra steps to reduce the allocated disk count.

 {: .box-error}
 **Caution:** The following procedure could harm your cluster storage.
-It is absolutely recommanded to have a backup of your data in place.
+It is absolutely recommended to have a backup of your data in place.

 {: .box-note}
-If there are `PersistenVolumens` attached to the desired `StorageClass` in status `Avaiable` you could proceed.
+If there are `PersistenVolumens` attached to the desired `StorageClass` in status `Available` you could proceed.

 If you forgot to configure the `maxDeviceCount` parameter by accident we show now how To fix this issue: